Andy Dirks: 2014 season

 Expected to be the Tigers primary left fielder in 2014, it was announced early in spring training that Andy had to undergo surgery to repair a lower back issue.
 On July 8, 2014, the Tigers announced that Dirks would begin a rehabilitation assignment with the high Class A Lakeland Flying Tigers.
-After a week of game action, it was announced that the Tigers recalled Dirks from his rehab assignment due to lower back muscular inflammation from increased activity, and will keep him on the disabled list.
+After a week of game action, it was announced that the Tigers recalled Dirks from his rehab assignment due to lower back muscular inflammation from increased activity, and would keep him on the disabled list.
 Dirks went 5-for-16 with a double and an RBI over six games with Lakeland.
 On July 31, the Tigers announced that Dirks would resume his rehab assignment, this time with the low Class A West Michigan Whitecaps.

 Toronto Blue Jays

 On October 31, 2014, Dirks was claimed off waivers by the Toronto Blue Jays.
 On December 2, Dirks was non-tendered by the Blue Jays, making him a free agent.
 On January 15, 2015, the Blue Jays re-signed him to a minor league contract.
 He was released by the Triple-A Buffalo Bisons on April 23 after having another season-ending back surgery.